coecms/coecms.github.io/posts/2022-04-26-storage-where-what-why-how.md

 ## Move data up the storage hierarchy:
 ```
-short	<	gdata 	< 	massdata
+scratch	<	gdata 	< 	massdata
 ```
 In general the higher up the hierarchy the greater the available storage, but files should be larger as inode quota reduces for the same storage amount.

-Have a data workflow that moves data from short to gdata to massdata in a planned manner.
+Have a data workflow that moves data from scratch to gdata to massdata in a planned manner.

-If inode quota is already tight on short, files must be aggregated when moving up the hierarchy. massdata is faster with larger file sizes due to physical limits of tape.
+If inode quota is already tight on scratch, files must be aggregated when moving up the hierarchy.
+Massdata is faster with larger file sizes due to physical limits of tape.

 ### Moving data between disks
 Moving data up the storage hierarchy means copying data from one on-disk filesystem to another.
 Can use `cp`